-After a six-season stay in the Premier League, Burnley will be playing in the Championship for the 2022/23 season.
+After a six-season stay in the Premier League, Burnley played in the Championship during the 2022/23 season.
+However, they bounced straight back, winning the league easily to secure a place in the top flight for the 2023/24 campaign.

 Founded in 1882, and nicknamed the Clarets, Burnley play their home matches at Turf Moor, a stadium which has a capacity of 21,944.